🔄

 Component What to Look For Action Needed

-Pins/Straps Disengaged or frayed Re-secure or replace
+Pins/Straps Disengaged, bent, or frayed Re-secure or replace immediately

 6. Common Pitfalls to Avoid